verkstedt/actions/README.md

    - skip `chromatic`, if your project doesn’t use it
    - skip `trello`, if your project doesn’t use it 😿

-2. When workflows run, they will most probably fail, because some secrets and/or vars are missing, but error messages should guide you where to take them from.
+2. If your project doesn’t have `package.json` in the root, change `working-directory` from `.` in all of the files that define it.

+   If you have multiple `package.json` files, create separate YAML files for each of them.
+Also change `name:` to be able to distinguish between them.

-3. You might have these defined on the GitHub organisation level, but want to overwrite them with project–specific values:
+3. You might have these vars defined on the GitHub organisation level, but want to overwrite them with project–specific values:

    - `SLACK_CHANNEL_ID` var, if you have a project–specific channel

+     Open Slack in the browser, open the channel and copy id from the URL.

    - `TRELLO_ORG_NAME` var, if your project is not in default workspace

+4. Create a test PR to check if workflows run as expected.

+   Some of the checks are skipped for draft PRs, so make sure to publish.

+   1. When workflows run, they will most probably fail, because some secrets and/or vars are missing, but error messages should guide you where to take them from.

-4. If “CI” workflow didn’t detect something you’d want it to run, customise it (see comments in the file).
+   2. If “CI” workflow didn’t detect something you’d want it to run, customise it (see comments in the file).

-5. Set your `main` branch as protected and require passing the checks. 🔓
+   3. Set your `main` branch as protected and require passing the checks. 🔓

+      Make all of the “CI / CI / (…)” checks that were not skipped in your test PR as required.

 ## Parts